Viki-coding/GAA_STORE/README.md

 Mailchimp Signup

-Facebook and Instagram Features:
+Facebook Features:

-This allows the user to access the Ballinameela Community Centre socials in a new page.
+This allows the user to access the GAA Store socials in a new page.

-Pagination Feature:

-The latest events are posted first, to view older posted events the user can user the pagination links at the bottom of the page to easily navigate though the pages.

 Security
 In a world where cyber security threats are on the increase, inlcuding the awful affect the HSE hack had on our health care system, it is important to be mindful of security when creating an application.